-Understanding Arctic geopolitics
+Understanding Arctic Geopolitics

 As our planet grows warmer and the true effects of climate change begin to melt the ice in the Arctic, we rapidly approach the inevitable reality of Arctic expansionism.
 Just as other lands have been colonized by world powers, the Arctic Ocean is no exception.
 It holds a treasure trove of vast resources and rare earth minerals.
 Moreover, the Arctic is home to two crucial passageways that connect East Asia, North America, and Europe.
-These passages are the famed Northwest passage, which runs westward from the Atlantic Ocean to the Pacific Ocean and through the Canadian Arctic Archipelago, and the Northeast passage, running through the Arctic and along the coasts of Scandinavia and Russia.
+These passages are the famed Northwest Passage (NWP), which runs westward from the Atlantic Ocean to the Pacific Ocean and through the Canadian Arctic Archipelago, and the Northeast Passage (NEP), running through the Arctic and along the coasts of Scandinavia and Russia.
 The Arctic is filled with promise, yet the perils are just as much if not greater.
-In the coming years we will see a mixture of conflict and cooperation among regional powers and just how valuable the Arctic is.
+In the coming years, we will see a mixture of conflict and cooperation among regional powers and just how valuable the Arctic is.

 What is the Arctic?